ooni/spec/README.md

 explain the assumption we make in them and make it possible to create independent implementations.

-To get an introduction of how we operate from the point of view of ooniprobe, i.e. the software that users can install, please see [the specific documentation describing that](probe).
+To get an introduction of how we operate from the point of view of OONI Probe, i.e. the software that users can install, please see [the specific documentation describing that](probe).
 New developers would ideally want to be familiar with this document to understand the context.